aregtech/areg-sdk/README.md

 scope.my_app.ignore_this_group_* = NOTSET ;        # disables logs for a certain scope group in my_app
 ```

-Please refer to the [AREG Engine Logging System](https://github.com/aregtech/areg-sdk/wiki/05.-AREG-Engine-Logging-System) Wiki page for detailed instructions on compiling applications with enabled or disabled logging, start and stopping logs during runtime, as well as creating and using logging scopes, and configuring in the `log.init` file.
+Please refer to the [AREG Engine Logging System](https://github.com/aregtech/areg-sdk/wiki/05.-AREG-Engine-Logging-System) Wiki page for detailed instructions on compiling applications with enabled or disabled logging, starting and stopping logs during runtime, creating and using logging scopes, and configuring the `log.init` file.

-> 💡 By default, the `router.init` and `log.init` files are located in the `config` subfolder of binaries.<br/>
+> 💡 By default, the `router.init` and `log.init` files are located in the `config` subfolder of the binaries.<br/>
 > 💡 To enable logging for all applications, use `scope.*  = DEBUG | SCOPE ;`.<br/>
-> 💡 At present, logging is only possible in the file.
+> 💡 Currently, logging is only possible in the file.

 </details>

 <div align="right">[ <a href="#table-of-contents">↑ Back to top ↑</a> ]</div>

 ---